Plungė District Municipal Public Library: Zubov's era

-After 3rd partition of the Polish–Lithuanian Commonwealth, which occurred in 1795, Catherine II, the ruler of the Russian Empire, for loyalty to the tsar's throne and zealous service, offered 170,000 acres of land to Platon Zubov (1767–1822), who was one of the initiators of the Two Nations partition.
+After the 3rd partition of the Polish–Lithuanian Commonwealth, which occurred in 1795, Catherine II, the ruler of the Russian Empire, for loyalty to the tsar's throne and zealous service, offered 170,000 acres of land to Platon Zubov (1767–1822), who was one of the initiators of the Two Nations partition.
 In 1806 Count Platon Zubov bought the Plungė estate with the surrounding buildings from Vikentij Potocki.
 Thus, the period of Zubovai ruling in Plungė began, and it lasted 67 years (1806–1873).
 The documents, recorded memories, stories and legends of this period have remained up to now.

 Platon Zubov ruled Plungė until his death in 1822.
 The only legitimate heir to Platon Zubov, daughter Alexandra (1822–1824), who was born after his death, died at the age of just 2.
 Platon's relatives did not agree that a large inheritance of the Count would accrue only to his wife.
 Accordingly, the assets were distributed among Platon Zubov's brothers and their children.
 In the absence of historical sources, it is very difficult to figure out who in Zubov's family inherited Plungė's estates after the death of Platon.
 Well-known documents of the archives are sparse, and the secondary sources contradictory.
 So far it has remained unclear whether all Plungė possessions inherited from Platon went to one heir, or whether they were distributed among a few family representatives.

 In the Zubovai family genealogical tree diagram there are two possible versions of ruling Plungė possessions after the death of Platon Zubov, i. e. during the period from 1822 until 1873 when his brother Alexander's son Platon Zubov (1835–1890) sold the Plungė estate to Michał Mikołaj Ogiński.
 One of the genealogical tree branches belongs to Platon Zubov's brother Nicholas (1763–1805), who in 1822 was already dead.
 Thus, the Plungė estate lands might have been inherited by his son (Platon's nephew) Alexander (1797–1875), and later – the latter's son Platon Alexandrovich (1835–1890).
 Another branch shows that after the death of Platon Zubov, Plungė possessions could have been accrued to his brother Dimitri (1764–1836), and then – to Dimitri's son Nicholas (1801–1871).